noflo/grunt-noflo-browser/README.md

 });
 ```

+This generated file will provide a `window.require` function that can be used for loading NoFlo.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).